Everything you need to know about sales automation

 This is where SalesHero falls.
-Automation is when a machine or tool can perform a function with minimal human involvement.
-Sales AI automation handles repetitive daily tasks without a sales rep having to waste their own time.
+Sales automation is when a machine or tool can perform a function with minimal human involvement.
+AI sales automation handles repetitive daily tasks without a sales rep having to waste their own time.

 Something incredibly important to mention is that we’re far away from completely automating the sales rep. The buying experience is the biggest brand differentiator and sales will always need the human touch.

 Predictive engagement focuses on sales AI tools that can help guide reps in the right direction.
 Think “next-step” analytics that coach them on what to do with a certain lead/prospect next.
 This could be suggesting they send certain pieces of content or reminding them to follow up on a certain day and time.

 3. Predictive prospecting